jsdevel/restangular/README.md

 * **options: ([queryParams, headers])**: Does a OPTIONS
 * **patch(object, [queryParams, headers])**: Does a PATCH
 * **remove([queryParams, headers])**: Does a DELETE.
 By default, `remove` sends a request with an empty object, which may cause problems with some servers or browsers.
 [This](https://github.com/mgonto/restangular/issues/193) shows how to configure RESTangular to have no payload.
-* **putElement(idx, params, headers)**: Puts the element on the required index and returns a promise of the updated new array
+* **putElement(idx, params, headers)**: PUTs the element on the required index and returns a promise of the updated new array
 * **getRestangularUrl()**: Gets the URL of the current object.
 * **getRequestedUrl()**: Gets the real URL the current object was requested with (incl.
 GET parameters).
 Will equal getRestangularUrl() when no parameters were used, before calling `getList()`, or when using on a nested child.
 * **one(route, id)**: Used for RequestLess connections and URL Building.
 See section below.